 During each semester with AMIDEAST Education Abroad Programs in the Arab World, you will be taking a total of 15 credits.
 In addition to Colloquial Arabic (3 credits), you will also take four Regional Studies courses.
 Each Regional Studies course is 3 credits.
 Students who wish may also enroll in Modern Standard Arabic (5 credits), which is offered at seven different levels.
 If you choose to take Modern Standard Arabic, you will enroll in three Regional studies courses for a total of 17 credits.

 For the Regional Studies in French program you will have the opportunity to select your Regional Studies courses prior to the start of the program.
 Information regarding courses offered during your semester abroad will be available in your Student Portal account approximately 2 months prior to the start of your program.
 These offerings can be found in the post-acceptance “Academic Planning” Questionnaire, and you will then indicate your top five course preferences.
 Based on your responses AMIDEAST staff will assign you to three or four courses, as appropriate.
 It will be possible for you to change courses once you arrive in your host country.
 We would like you to keep in mind that if fewer than 4 students show interest in any particular course, we will likely not offer the course.
 Course assignments will occur on a first-come first-serve basis so we encourage you to complete your Academic Planning Questionnaire as soon as possible.

-All semester students with previous Arabic experience are typically given placement tests and placed in the level appropriate for their Arabic language proficiency.
+All semester students with previous Arabic experience are typically given placement tests prior to arrival and placed in the level appropriate for their Arabic language proficiency.